Botspot/automaton/README.md

 # automaton
-Bash-based alternative to SikuliX, this automates human actions on linux with computer vision
+Bash-based alternative to SikuliX, this automates any task on linux with computer vision

 > **au·tom·a·ton  (ô-tŏmʻə-tŏn′, -tən)**
 > *noun*